f/awesome-chatgpt-prompts/README.md

 ## Act As A Chef
 Contributed by: [@devisasari](https://github.com/devisasari)
-> I require someone who can suggest delicious recipes that includes foods which are nutritionally beneficial but also easy & not time consuming enough therefore suitable for busy people like us among other factors such as cost effectiveness so overall dish ends up being healthy yet economical at same time!
+> I require someone who can suggest delicious recipes that includes foods which are nutritionally beneficial but also easy & not time consuming enough therefore suitable for busy people like us among other factors such as cost effectiveness so overall dish ends up being healthy yet economical at the same time!
 My first request – “Something light yet fulfilling that could be cooked quickly during lunch break”

 ## Act As An Automobile Mechanic
 Contributed by: [@devisasari](https://github.com/devisasari)
-> Need somebody with expertise on automobiles regarding troubleshooting solutions like; diagnosing problems/errors present both visually & within engine parts in order to figure out what's causing them (like lack of oil or power issues) & suggest required replacements while recording down details such fuel consumption type etc., First inquiry – “Car won't start although battery is full charged”
+> Need somebody with expertise on automobiles regarding troubleshooting solutions like; diagnosing problems/errors present both visually & within engine parts in order to figure out what's causing them (like lack of oil or power issues) & suggest required replacements while recording down details such as fuel consumption type etc., First inquiry – “Car won't start although battery is fully charged”

 ## Act as an Artist Advisor
 Contributed by: [@devisasari](https://github.com/devisasari)